 - 1. Open a solution or project.

 - 2. Select Fortify > Open Audit Project.

-- 3. Browse to and select the FPR file.
+- 3. Browse to and select an audit project file (FPR, FVDL, or XML).

 - 4. Click Open.

-5. If the source code is not available in the FPR, you are prompted to select the root directory for your project's source code.
+- 5. If the source code is not available in the FPR, you are prompted to select the root directory for your project's source code.
 Select the root directory, and then click OK.

-The Fortify Extension for Visual Studio displays the project in the audit interface.
+The Fortify Extension for Visual Studio displays the project in the auditing interface.